Get stories like this in your inbox

 Don’t let pat phrases obscure your true intentions, especially when you might end up putting your listener on edge.
-What you mean to say (I hope) is that you’re “telling it like it is.”
-You’re being honest.
+What you mean to say is that you’re being honest.
 Good!
-Say what you mean and don’t hide behind a vague phrase.
+Say what you mean, and don’t hide behind corporate jargon phrases.

 4. Best in breed, best in class, best, best, best

 Everyone wants their product or service to top The Best List.
 But overuse of grand phrases like these can quickly ring hollow.
 The key is description.

 Are you saying, essentially, that among all the other products, yours is the undisputed best because of a certain designation or award?
 In that case, maybe “best” is fair.
 But too often, “best” is used for things that are among the best or even aspiring to be among the best.